IsFloros/ProiectTM-SQL/README.md

-# Database Project for PC-Sale in SQL
+# Database Project for PC-Sale

 [Database](https://github.com/IsFloros/ProiectTM-SQL/blob/main/PC_Sale.sql)
+Tools used: MySQL Workbench

 ## Introduction:
 - We will be creating a database for storing and retrieving information about PC builds including all the parts from these builds.